lancewilhelm/vue-chatbot/README.md

 7. Build the page with `npm run build` and then update the backend to host the static page.
 8. Let's make them talk with a websocket. `npm install reconnecting-websocket`, `pip install websockets`.
 9. Incorporate OpenAI API key and make the backend talk to OpenAI API.
 Use `.env` file to store the API key.
+10. Create a mongodb backend to store all the data

 ## Installation